amplience/dc-extension-bynder/docs/CONFIGURATION.md

 #### Card Images

-Within the extension selected assets are dispayed in a card.
+Within the extension selected assets are displayed in a card.
 In Bynder you have the option to set up your own files so there is an option to specify the options to use in order of fallback.
 This can be useful for performance and also if you have custom files set up in Bynder with additional transformations.

 This uses the `files` attribute from Bynder.